Here Are Your 2017 MTV Video Music Award Winners

 Bruno Mars - “24K Magic” (Atlantic Records)

-Alessia Cara - “Scars To Your Beautiful” (Def Jam)
+Alessia Cara - “Scars to Your Beautiful” (Def Jam)

 DJ Khaled ft.
 Rihanna & Bryson Tiller - “Wild Thoughts” (Epic Records/We The Best)